shironeko1337/auto-img/README.md

 - [x] Add tests for core functionalities
 - [x] Create a demo page for visualizing the transformation and configurations.
 - [x] Design the core APIs and implement the web component adapter.
-- [ ] Add tests for web component functionalities.
+- [x] Add tests for web component functionalities.
-  - [ ] Unit tests for base model.
+  - [x] Unit tests for base model.
 - [ ] Create a demo page for use scenario showcase of `auto-img`.
   - [x] Move the following examples to a demo file and attach links.
-  - [ ] Complete the README docs.
+  - [ ] Implement a demo for <auto-img/> with placeholders
+  - [ ] Implement a demo for defer loading of <auto-img/> and native element
-- [ ] Publish web component npm bundle and setup pipeline.
+- [ ] Upload web component to npm.
 - [ ] Vue adapter.
 - [ ] Tests for Vue adapter.
-- [ ] Create a simple Vue demo page with the same demos as web component.
+- [ ] In demo page, add a demo for vue component.
-- [ ] Publish Vue npm bundle and setup pipeline.
+- [ ] Upload Vue component to npm.
 - [ ] React adapter.
 - [ ] Tests for React adapter.
-- [ ] Create a simple React demo page with the same demos as web component.
+- [ ] In demo page, add a demo for react component.
+- [ ] Upload React component to npm.
-- [ ] Publish React npm bundle and setup pipeline.
+- [ ] Setup CICD pipeline.
-- [ ] Promoting the library?
+- [ ] Finalize README docs.
 - [ ] Further optimizations, more friendly API? get faster?
 Different version of images based on container size?
 Using a self hosting website and AI to auto find focus or auto upscaling?...

 # Hot patches